Kakifrucht/HalfminerBot/README.md

       - Will kick all players from channel after changing password
     - Sets given parameter as password
   - !help
-    - Sends list containing every command
+    - Sends list containing every available command
+    - When calling !help <querypassword> highest available group will be granted (can be disabled)
 - **Scheduled tasks**
   - *Periodically check for inactive users*
     - Move them into AFK channel